istio/istio.io/_blog/2018/introduction-to-microservices-tutorial.md

 The ideas and scenarios were taken from the [Production-Ready Microservices](http://shop.oreilly.com/product/0636920053675.do) book of Susan Fowler and from [istio.io guides and tasks](https://istio.io).

-The tutorial can be used either for self-learning microservices with Istio, or for teaching microservices with Istio or, alternatively, just for quick demonstration of most of the Istio features.
+The tutorial can be used either for self-learning microservices with Istio, or for teaching microservices with Istio.
+Alternatively, the tutorial can be used for quick demonstration of the most of the basic Istio features.
 Demonstration of the tutorial modules can take approximately two hours.

 The tutorial: [https://github.com/vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo](https://github.com/vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo).